litestar-org/litestar/docs/usage/applications.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As seen in the above example, Litestar offers an easy way to inject state into route handlers and dependencies - simply by specifying ``state`` as a kwarg to the handler function.
-In other words, you can simply do this in handler function or dependency to access the application state:
+As seen in the above example, Litestar offers an easy way to inject state into route handlers and dependencies - simply by specifying ``state`` as a kwarg to the handler or dependency function.
+For example:

 .. code-block:: python
     :caption: Accessing application :class:`~.datastructures.state.State` in a handler function